splunk/kafka-connect-splunk/README.md

 ### Deploy Splunk Kafka Connector to an existing Kafka Connect Cluster

-1. Untar the **kafka-connect-splunk.tar.gz**installation package and enter the**kafka-connect-splunk**directory.
+1. Untar the **kafka-connect-splunk.tar.gz** installation package and enter the **kafka-connect-splunk** directory.

     ```
        tar xzvf kafka-connect-splunk.tar.gz
        cd kafka-connect-splunk
     ```
-2. Copy the **conectors/kafka-connect-splunk-1.0-SNAPSHOT.jar**to plugin path specified by**plugin.path**in existing Kafka Connect on every host.
+2. Copy the **conectors/kafka-connect-splunk-1.0-SNAPSHOT.jar** to plugin path specified by **plugin.path** in existing Kafka Connect on every host.
-3. Copy**libs/commons-logging-1.2.jar**to**libs**of existing Kafka Connect on every host.
+3. Copy **libs/commons-logging-1.2.jar** to **libs** of existing Kafka Connect on every host.
 4. Restart the Kafka Connect cluster.

 ## Configuration

-After Kafka Connect is brought up on every host all of the Kafka Connect instances will form a cluster automatically.
+After Kafka Connect is brought up on every host, all of the Kafka Connect instances will form a cluster automatically.
-Even in a load balanced environment configuration REST calls can be sent to 1 machine.
+Even in a load balanced environment, a REST call can be executed against one of the cluster instances and rest of the instances will pick up the task automiatically.

 ### Configuration parameters